-Ferrari have two wins and the lead in the Constructors’ Championship, Mercedes have one and are on top of the Drivers’ standings while Red Bull are knocking on the door of both or at least they would be had Daniel Ricciardo not plastered himself to Verstappen’s rear wing in Azerbaijan.
+Ferrari have two wins (a joy for those that backed them with the betfair codes) and the lead in the Constructors’ Championship, Mercedes have one and are on top of the Drivers’ standings while Red Bull are knocking on the door of both or at least they would be had Daniel Ricciardo not plastered himself to Verstappen’s rear wing in Azerbaijan.

 After years of Mercedes’ engine superiority, the proximity of F1’s leading trio means this year’s grands prix have been decided by strategy, Safety Cars, mistakes and failures – not by speed.
 And there is no sign of that abating in Spain.

 Sebastian Vettel may have lost the lead last time out in Baku but his confidence in his SF71H has him predicting he can win, just as long as he takes pole position.
 That is something he has managed to do the last three races in succession, although he only won one of those.